Talk to us

 What is stop motion animation?

-Stop motion is an animation technique where objects are physically manipulated in tiny increments on multiple individually photographed frames.
+Stop motion is a motion graphics animation technique where objects are physically manipulated in tiny increments on multiple individually photographed frames.

 When all those photographs are displayed in a rapid sequence or played back, you get the illusion of motion.